Interstate Business Route 40

 Historic U.S. 66 travels west to the former settlement of Glenrio at the state line.
 A short distance west from there is impassable segment of U.S. 66 that turned northward across Trujillo Creek.
-U.S. 66 originally curved northward across the current path of I-40 west toward Exit 369 (NM 93 south / NM 392 north).
+U.S. 66 originally curved northward across the alignment of I-40 west toward Exit 369 with NM 93 south / NM 392 north.

-Adrian is a rural city with a population of around 150.
+Adrian is a rural city with a population below 150.
 Business Loop I-40B was established on June 21, 1990 in place of State Loop 550 to serve the town from Interstate 40.
-The 2.37 mile business route runs along a portion of Historic U.S. 66 between ramps at Exits 22 and 23.
+The 2.37 mile long business route runs along a portion of Historic U.S. 66 between ramps at Exits 22 and 23.

 Originally a split diamond interchange joined the freeway with Adrian.
 Three additional ramps were added later.

 Interstate 40 diverges from Historic U.S. 66 to arc south of Vega between Exits 34 and 37.
 Lining the former U.S. 66 (Vega Boulevard) through the Oldam County seat is Business Loop I-40C.
-It totals 3.40 miles and replaced State Loop 551 on June 21, 1990.
+Measures 3.40 miles in length, the route replaced State Loop 551 on June 21, 1990.

-All 24.4 miles of Business Loop I-40 follows Historic U.S. 66.
-The highway was created on October 25, 1990 in place of State Loop 552.
-14.13 miles are attributed to the business loop while the rest are inventoried with U.S. 60.
+All 24.4 miles of Business Loop I-40 follow Historic U.S. 66.
+The route was created on October 25, 1990 in place of State Loop 552.
+14.13 miles are attributed to the business loop while the rest are inventoried as U.S. 60.

 A change made at the U.S. 60 and Business Loop I-40 east split removed the high speed wye configuration and replaced it with a 90 degree angle intersection.

-Interstate 40 circles around the north side of Groom while Business Loop I-40F follows Historic U.S. 66 (Front Street) through the town.
-The 3.53 mile route was established in place of State Loop 554 on June 21, 1990 between Exits 110 and 114.
+Interstate 40 encircles the north side of Groom while Business Loop I-40F follows Historic U.S. 66 (Front Street) through the town.
+The 3.53 mile long route was established between Exits 110 and 114 in place of State Loop 554 on June 21, 1990.

 Business Loop I-40H arcs northward from Interstate 40 for 3.80 miles between Exits 141 and 143.
 Replacing State Loop 555 along Historic U.S. 66, the business route was established on June 21, 1990.